garyrob/section3/section3.md

 This civil standard is distinct from the criminal charges currently facing Trump.
 The evidence threshold is lower in civil cases.
 Even if he's never convicted of a crime or is in fact unconvictable because of the required standard of proof, there remains the possibility that he could be prohibited from the Presidency under Section 3.

-## Who is behind this site?
-Gary Robinson created it.
-He is the first inventor of the tracking cookie.
-[His patent, with a priority date of 1995](https://patentimages.storage.googleapis.com/c3/d4/40/239073914fa7fc/US5918014.pdf), did not claim the tracking cookie on its own, so anyone could use it; and it discussed many features for privacy and user control that are like the ones web sites are finally, in the last few years, being forced by law to use.
-(The phrase "tracking cookie" is coined in Column 10, Line 9.)

-He also wrote an [article about a statistical technique](https://www.linuxjournal.com/article/6467) he invented that was used in a number of award-winning spam filters.

-Today, he is very concerned about the future of American democracy and would like to help in whatever small way he can.

 [^1]: https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4532751